×

 People living in Den Bosch were asked what three things they wish they had brought and three they wish they had left behind.
 They wrote:

 "When moving to Den Bosch, you should pack clothing suitable for a temperate maritime climate, including warm clothing for the winter months and lighter clothing for the summer.
 Waterproof jackets and umbrellas are essential due to frequent rainfall.
 Pack your important documents such as passport, visa, driver's license, medical records, and insurance papers.
 If you're moving for work or study, don't forget any necessary paperwork related to your employment or education.
 Bring your electronic devices, but remember that the Netherlands uses Type C and Type F plugs, so you may need to bring adapters.
 If you take prescription medication, bring an adequate supply along with a copy of your prescription.
 Pack personal items that will make your new place feel like home, such as photos, favorite books, or small keepsakes.
 Don't forget toiletries and personal care items, although keep in mind that you can also buy these in the Netherlands.
 If you're planning to cook, you might want to bring some of your favorite non-perishable food items, as they may be hard to find in the Netherlands.
-Lastly, bring enough cash or a way to access money until you can set up a bank account in the Netherlands," commented one expat who made the move to Den Bosch.
+Lastly, bring enough cash or a way to access money until you can set up a bank account in the Netherlands," explained one expat living in Den Bosch, The Netherlands.

 Where should I setup a bank account in Den Bosch?